Louise Boursier: Career

-In 1601, Bourgeois learned that Henri IV’s new queen, Marie de' Medicis, was pregnant and did not find Madame Dupuis, the royal midwife, “agreeable.”
-Contemplating the grief that Madame Dupuis had given her at the licensing board examination, Bourgeois confessed, “I [too] would have wanted another woman.”
-With the help of neighbors, friends, former clients, and royal physicians as well as the queen’s own ladies-in-waiting and their servants, Bourgeois created an elaborate scheme to supplant Dupuis.
-While Bourgeois could not find a way to meet privately with the queen, she was able to gain the queen’s attention for a moment at a large banquet at the House of Gondi where the royal couple dined once or twice a week.
-At just the right moment, Bourgeois’s allies directed the queen to observe Bourgeois from afar.
-Impressed with her calm demeanor and upright stance—characteristics that in Bourgeois’s era connoted moral and physical strength, the queen declared that she wanted no other midwife to ever touch her.
+In 1601, three years after receiving her midwifery license, Bourgeois learned that Marie de' Medici, the new queen of France and wife of Henry IV, was pregnant and did not find Madame Dupuis, the royal midwife, "agreeable."
+Remembering the difficulties Dupuis had caused her during her licensing examination, Bourgeois confessed, "I [too] would have wanted another woman."
+With the help of neighbors, friends, former clients, royal physicians, and members of the queen's household, Bourgeois devised a campaign to replace Dupuis.
+Although she could not arrange a private meeting with the queen, her supporters drew Marie de' Medici's attention to her during a banquet at the House of Gondi, where the royal couple dined once or twice a week.
+Impressed by Bourgeois's calm demeanor and upright bearing, qualities associated at the time with moral and physical strength, the queen declared that she wanted no other midwife to ever touch her.